If you’re raising chickens for eggs, then there’s no way you can do without nesting boxes. But how many nesting boxes per chicken is ideal?

 Reduced Number Of Broken Eggs

-If you’ve been raising chickens for some time, you’re likely to have had your fair share of dealing with broken eggs.
+If you’ve been raising chickens for some time, you will likely have had your fair share of dealing with broken eggs.

 While the phenomenon isn’t entirely avoidable, you can reduce its occurrence massively.
-You can do so through the use of nesting boxes.
+You can use an ideal number of nesting boxes for each chicken.

 Most times, eggs break because of where the hens lay them.